UpWorks/adobeanalyticsiosintegration/README.md

-# Adobe Analytics iOS Integration
+# Adobe Analytics iOS Integration into Swift 2 Project
 Adobe Analytics Integration into iOS Swift Applications

 Currently, official documentation from Adobe for integrating the Objective-C Adobe Mobile Analytics SDK into a iOS Swift project does not exist.